marinjorian/DataCleaning/README.md

+# DataCleaning

+This repo provides code to clean the Human Activity Recognition Using Smartphones Data Set (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 # Usage

-To use "run_analysis.R", modify working directory at line 3 as the path to the Samsung data ("UCI HAR Dataset").
+To use "run_analysis.R", modify working directory at line 3 as the path to the origianl data ("UCI HAR Dataset").

 # Code book